COMPLAINTS POLICY AND PROCEDURE

 Timescale

-Under regular circumstances, the complaint process should be completed within fifteen working days.
+Under regular circumstances, the complaint process should be completed within twenty working days.
 If the complaint is complex and cannot be dealt with within this timescale, the complainant should be updated regularly with progression on their complaint.

 Logged complaints